 In the Northeast, many of us just can’t wait to get our hands in the dirt and play in the garden when spring rolls around.
-But landscaping and gardening are activities that that can be done throughout the year, from planting annuals in the spring to making sure your shrubs are secure for the chilly winter months.
+But landscaping and gardening are activities that can be done throughout the year, from planting annuals in the spring to making sure your shrubs are secure for the chilly winter months.

 Whether you’re the kind of gardener who starts with seeds or you just dabble in the occasional potted plant, we’ve got great gardening resources to help you cultivate your green thumb all year through.